 The Contractor shall track and report on the Housing request and referral system used by the Contractor.
 The Contractor shall submit a Supportive Housing Report for all members who have requested or been referred for housing assistance as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The Supportive Housing Report shall include information regarding members who have been identified as having an affordable housing need, through the Contractor's established process/system for members to request and be referred to affordable housing resources, including those members referred to the RBHA for Non-Title XIX/XXI supportive housing services (rent/utility subsidies and relocation services).
+The Supportive Housing Report shall include information regarding members who have been identified as having an affordable housing need, through the Contractor's established process/system for members to request and be referred to affordable housing resources, including those members referred to the Housing Administrator for Non-Title XIX/XXI supportive housing services (rent/utility subsidies and relocation services).
 Additionally, the Support Housing Report shall include the following:

 - 1. Member Name,

 - 2. AHCCCS ID,

 - 3. SMI Indicator,

 - 4. Currently Homeless

 - 5. Date of Member Request,

-- 6. Date of Housing Referral to Housing Provider.
+- 6. Date of Housing Referral to Housing Provider,

 - 7. Date Housing Provider made direct contact with Referred Member or Designated Representative (voice message/email/regular mail do not qualify),

 - 8. Outcome of Housing Referral,

-- 9. Date Housed, and
+- 9. Date Housed,

-- 10. New Address.
+- 10. New Address, and

+- 11. VI-SPDAT or other standardized housing need assessment tool if utilized (e.g., CALOCUS, or other standardized housing need/assessment tool).